zmeid/Urban-Dictionary/README.md

 - Create a common ProgressDialog and inject with dagger whereever needed.

 # Tasks before publishing the app:
+- Run full lint inspection(should be done before every commit).
 - Run static code analysis.
 - Enable ProGuard.
 - Use firebase test lab.